STAR TREK:

 The Ezri/Worf interlude also took things too far for my tastes, although it at least had several good scenes within it and ultimately dredged up some information that led to better things later on.

 Personally, the episode I enjoyed most within this 8-part build-up to the finale was the one centered on Dr. Bashir, who is my favourite regular DS9 character, and who I feel probably made the biggest contribution to the successful resolution of the series' largest A-plots.
-He also manages to do it in line with good philosophical principles.... in other words, rising above the strict black and white interpretations running rampant on the show at this time and fuelling most of the drama.
+He also manages to do it in line with an important philosophical principle: rising above the strict black and white interpretations running rampant on the show at this time and fuelling most of the drama.

 What You Leave Behind